 WAC 192-140-090

-What happens if I do not report for reemployment services as provided in RCW 50.20.010 (1)(e)?
+What happens if I do not schedule or report for reemployment services as provided in RCW 50.20.010 (1)(e)?

+(1) Written directives.

-The commissioner may direct you in writing to report in person for reemployment services.
+(a) The commissioner may direct you in writing to schedule a time to report in person for reemployment services.
+The written directive will contain a deadline by which you must schedule and attend your reemployment services.

+(b) If you fail to schedule a time to receive reemployment services by the deadline, you will be ineligible to receive benefits for the week containing the date of the deadline, unless you show justifiable cause.

+(c) If you fail to participate in reemployment services at the time you scheduled, you will be ineligible to receive benefits for the week containing the time you scheduled, unless you show justifiable cause.

+(d) The department may verify the reasons you failed to schedule or participate in reemployment services.
+In all such cases, your ability to or availability for work may be questioned.

-(1) Exceptions.
-You will not be required to participate in reemployment services if you:
+(2) Exceptions.
+You will not be required to schedule or participate in reemployment services if you:

 (a) Are a member of a full referral union and are eligible for dispatch and referral according to union rules;

-(b) Are attached to an employer as provided in WAC 192-180-005; or
+(b) Are attached to an employer as provided in WAC 192-180-005;

-(c) Within the previous year have completed, or are currently scheduled for or participating in, similar services.
+(c) Participating in a training program approved by the commissioner; or(d) Within the previous year have completed, or are currently scheduled for or participating in, similar services.

-(2) Minimum services.
+(3) Minimum services.
 The services will consist of one or more sessions which include, but are not limited to: